BerndiVader/MythicSkriptAddon/readme.md

 // Test if activemob has immunitytable enabled

 Effects:

+// set display of [activemob] %activemob% to %string%
+// change the displayname

 // set damage of activemob %activemob% to %number%
 // change the attackdamage